conan-io/docs/mastering/revisions.rst

   to a concrete RREV.

-If a client request a reference like `lib/1.0@conan/stable`, Conan will retrieve automatically the latest revision.
+If a client requests a reference like `lib/1.0@conan/stable`, Conan will automatically retrieve the latest revision.
-In the client cache there is **only one revision installed at the same time**.
+In the client cache there is **only one revision installed simultaneously**.

-The revisions can be pinned when you write a reference (in the recipe requires, or in a reference in a conan install command…) but if you don’t specify a revision the server will retrieve the latest revision.
+The revisions can be pinned when you write a reference (in the recipe requires, or in a reference in a conan install command…) but if you don’t specify a revision, the server will retrieve the latest revision.

 You can specify the references in the following formats: